Xnuvers007/reforestation/README.md

 ⏰ Diperbarui pada:
-- WIB: Kamis, 31 Juli 2025 21.34.25 UTC
+- WIB: Kamis, 31 Juli 2025 22.34.07 UTC
-- WITA: Kamis, 31 Juli 2025 22.34.25 UTC
+- WITA: Kamis, 31 Juli 2025 23.34.07 UTC
-- WIT: Kamis, 31 Juli 2025 23.34.25 UTC
+- WIT: Jumat, 1 Agustus 2025 00.34.07 UTC

 Kutipan Inspiratif:
-"The sun, with all those planets revolving around it and dependent on it, can still ripen a bunch of grapes as if it had nothing else in the universe to do."
+"Friendship is the hardest thing in the world to explain.
+Its not something you learn in school.
+But if you havent learned the meaning of friendship you really havent learned anything."

-Kategori: nature
+Kategori: friendship